opera-adt/dist-s1-enumerator/README.md

 ## Usage

-### Triggering DIST-S1 Workflows
+### Triggering the DIST-S1 Workflow

-The DIST-S1 product is uniquely identified by space and time via:
+The DIST-S1 product is uniquely identified in space and time by:

-1. MGRS Tile ID
+1. an MGRS Tile ID
-2. Track Number of Sentinel-1
+2. a Track Number of Sentinel-1
-3. Post-image acquisition time (within 1 day)
+3. the post-image acquisition time (within 1 day)

-Identifying all such products over a time (acceptable times of the post-image) and space (MGRS tiles) effectively identifies all possible products.
+These pieces of information are required to generate any given DIST-S1 product.
-Each set of inputs that can be provided are said to "trigger" the workflow.
+Identifying all such products over time (acceptable times of the post-image) and space (MGRS tiles) allows us to enumerate all DIST-S1 products.
-Below is an example:
+We can enumerate DIST-S1 products with this library as follows:
 ```
 from dist_s1_enumerator import enumerate_dist_s1_workflow_inputs